 Since 2006, the majority of women elect to have silicone gel implants, due to their more natural feel and appearance, less risk of rupture, and a reduction in scarring around the implant.
 Since 2006, the FDA has shown no link between silicone implants and connective tissue disorders.

 While there is no exact time frame to determine when breast implants should be removed, on average, breast implants typically last for 10-20 years.
 However, the development of any of the above-noted conditions, along with any concerns for health and safety can drive the decision for removal at any time.

-There are many reasons to initiate the removal of a breast implant.
+There are many reasons to initiate a breast implant removal.
 For some women, especially as they get older, they wish to simply return to their natural size.
 As breast implants are not lifelong devices, some women choose to only have them removed when it is time for an exchange.